anas-didi95/anasdidi-dev/content/blog/_common-git-commands-usages/index.md

  create mode 100644 hello.md
 ```

-Prior to the execution of `git commit`, `git add` is used to stage the changes into staging are for the commit.
+Prior the execution of `git commit`, `git add` is used to stage the changes into staging are for the commit.

 ---